Electrik Red: 2010–present

 Electrik Red began recording a second album in early 2010, though that album has not yet appeared.
 The group premiered a new track at the E World Awards in Atlanta, Georgia, on January 27, 2010, titled "I'm That Chick".
 On February 3, 2010, a two-minute teaser sample of the track was released via YouTube and about a month later, the full track was released via the Twitter account of group member Lesley Lewis.

 On January 22, 2011, Electrik Red announced an upcoming European tour via Twitter.
 On Valentine's Day February 14, 2011, Lewis premiered a one-minute teaser sample "Bra's and Panties" via YouTube.

-Later, Lewis confirmed the label would not allow them to release "Bra & Panties".
+Later, Lewis confirmed their label would not allow them to release the song.
 The group then released "Africa (Put Cha Money On It)" which received positive reviews from fans.

-Naomi Allen were featured on the single "Take Me" by producer Kingdom on July 26, 2011.
+Naomi Allen was featured on the single "Take Me" by producer Kingdom on July 26, 2011.
 Near the end of 2011 Electrik Red remade the song "That's My Bitch" by rappers Jay-Z & Kanye West.